The boba tea shortage: Here's why the popular bubble drink's facing tough times

-The near future of boba tea is looking uncertain in the US.
+Sorry boba tea fans in the US, but the near future of your favorite beverage is looking uncertain.
 The popular drink, which features edible tapioca pearls, is falling victim to shipping delays affecting the little bubbles.

 Here's what's happening to boba tea and what it means for the next trip to your local boba tea shop.